SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%addbadges @Phxenix :Example1: :Example2:`
     - Aliases: addbadge

-- **%addrole** `<@user> <role>`
+- **%addrole** `<@member> <role>`
-    - Info: **Admin only.** Adds a Role to a User.
-Mention the User or use User ID, for the Role the bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.
+    - Info: **Admin only.** Adds a Role to a Member.
+Mention the Member or use Member ID, for the Role the bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.
     - Example: `%addrole @Phxenix first class`

-- **%avatar** `<@user: Optional>`
+- **%avatar** `<@member: Optional>`
-    - Info: Gets you the avatar of a User.
-User argument is optional, if there is none, this gets your own avatar.
-Otherwise mention the User or use User ID.
+    - Info: Gets you the avatar of a Member.
+Member argument is optional, if there is none, this gets your own avatar.
+Otherwise mention the Member or use Member ID.
     - Example: `%avatar @Phxenix`

 - **%ban** `<@user> <reason>`
     - Info: **Admin only.** Bans a User.
 Mention the User or use User ID.
-You will be asked for confirmation before the user gets banned.
-The reason will get logged in Audit logs and also DM'd to the user, if the bot can DM the user.
+You will be asked for confirmation before the User gets banned.
+The reason will get logged in Audit logs and also DM'd to the User, if the bot can DM the User.
     - Example: `%ban @Phxenix what an idiot`

-- **%banner** `<@user: Optional>`
+- **%banner** `<@member: Optional>`
-    - Info: Gets you the banner of a User.
-User argument is optional, if there is none, this gets your own avatar.
-Otherwise mention the User or use User ID.
+    - Info: Gets you the banner of a Member.
+Member argument is optional, if there is none, this gets your own avatar.
+Otherwise mention the Member or use Member ID.
     - Example: `%banner @Phxenix`

 - **%boo**